open-o11y/docs/googletestdemo/GOOGLE_TEST.md

 ### Performance Benchmarking

 While Google Test itself does not provide performance benchmarking, Google Benchmark, a closely related tool, does.
 Follow the instructions [here](https://github.com/google/benchmark#installation) to download Google Benchmark using CMake.
 A basic usage example can be viewed [here](https://github.com/google/benchmark#usage), while a more in depth usage guide can be found [here](https://github.com/google/benchmark#user-guide).
+Below is a snippet from the basic usage example that outlines the structure of a benchmarked routine.
+Generally, it is very similar to the Googletest unit testing structure and we can easily convert unit tests into benchmarked routines.

 ![benchmarkUsage](../images/benchmarkUsage.png)

-Generally, it is very similar to the Googletest unit testing structure and we can easily convert unit tests into benchmarked routines.

 A benchmark consists of a “benchmarked function” which takes a benchmark state as a parameter.
 The library automatically decides how many iterations to run based on the duration of the first few run iterations.
 This function is called directly underneath using the benchmark macro.
 Finally, a call to BENCHMARK_MAIN() runs all benchmarks.
 As a proof of concept, below is a unit test for the PrometheusCollector class into a benchmark:
 ```C++